Skip to main content

 Toxic chemicals surround us—in our air, water, homes, and workplaces.
 Many chemicals used in everyday products, like plastics, cosmetics, toys, and furniture, increase the risk of serious illnesses.

 Clean Water Action is working to reduce toxic chemicals in our homes, workplaces and communities.
-This year, we are asking Massachusetts authorities to:
+We are asking Massachusetts authorities to:

 Mind the Store Campaign